Injury Prevention for your Pre- and Post-Workout Routine

 Recovery Socks

-Wearing compression gear after a workout helps to recover from injuries and prevent new ones.
-Alongside hydrating, stretching, and resting, you can use gradient compression in your workout routine to help improve results and recovery.
-Choosing socks that allow your blood to flow will aid in your post-workout recovery, giving you the ability to surpass your goals and progress to the next level.
+Wearing compression gear after a workout helps you to recover from injuries and prevent new ones.
+Alongside hydrating, stretching, and resting, you can use gradient compression in your workout routine to help improve results and speed up recovery.
+Choosing compression socks that increase circulation will help to deliver oxygen-rich blood throughout the body and remove excess lactic acid from the muscles, speeding up your recovery.

-Compression socks, like TheraSport and Core-Sport by Therafirm Feature gradient compression, which is greatest at the ankle and decreases as it moves up the calf toward the knee.
+Compression socks, like TheraSport and Core-Sport by Therafirm feature true gradient compression, which is greatest at the ankle and decreases as it moves up the calf toward the knee.
 This gradual decrease of compression stimulates blood flow.

 The Ball is in Your Court